 One man turned on this radio, put on his safety equipment and began skating.
 He kind of looked at us with curiosity so we kept walking around the park, watching various people (like another man in the photo above).
 I love that you can see the Houston skyline in the background?
 The skaters skate in what looks like empty swimming pools with a few extra bumps.
 (I thought it would just be the above ground ramps that the kids used to make in my neighborhood.)
 When I was ready to go due being cold in a short-sleeved shirt, Little K insisted that we stay for a bit longer.
 We did.
 On the way out, we looked at the posted graffitti art and the purple cow (Little K's favorite).

-Once we reached the base of the Police Memorial, we looked up & down realizing we could go either way.
+either way.
 Onward & upward, I always say.
 So we climbed four stairs up & met a deadend - sort of.
 We next had to move to the right or left side of the square monument in order to find the next set of stairs up.
 Little K chose right.
 Right we went & up we went until we came to a similar situaton of needing to choose a path in order to get to our destination.
 After four levels & 16 stairs up, we found ourselves at the top of the Police Memorial.
 The view from the top, as they say, was breathtaking & calming all at the same time... & no, it was not strenuous.
 But I couldn't help but to think (as I'm sure you're supposed to) about the choices police officers make on a regular basis about which way to go and how to handle different situations.
 Little K is too young at 3.5 years to understand that but I loved it.
 Little K liked the soft-flowing fountain at the top (seen in the photo above, left).
 Fallen officers' names are etched in the marble around the water.
 It's really neat and something most kids can accomplish.

 If you only have 30 minutes between school and dinner (or whatever), this is an easy, unique activity.
 If you have more time, pack a picnic blanket and snacks to enjoy in the fields surrounding the memorial and then take a walk along the paved path along Buffalo Bayou.
 I was glad that we again made the visit.